CiscoDevNet/terraform-provider-intersight/website/docs/r/snmp_policy.html.markdown

   + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
   + `destination`:(string) Address to which the SNMP trap information is sent.
   + `enabled`:(bool) Enables/disables the trap on the server If enabled, trap is active on the server.
-  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
-  + `port`:(int) Port used by the server to communicate with trap destination.
+  + `port`:(int) Port used by the server to communicate with the trap destination.
 Enter a value between 1-65535.
-Reserved ports not allowed (22, 23, 80, 123, 389, 443, 623, 636, 2068, 3268, 3269).
   + `type`:(string) Type of trap which decides whether to receive a notification when a trap is received at the destination.* `Trap` - Do not receive notifications when trap is sent to the destination.* `Inform` - Receive notifications when trap is sent to the destination.
 This option is valid only for V2 users.
   + `user`:(string) SNMP user for the trap.
 Applicable only to SNMPv3.
-  + `version`:(string) SNMP version used for the trap.* `V3` - SNMP v3 trap version notifications.* `V2` - SNMP v2 trap version notifications.
+  + `nr_version`:(string) SNMP version used for the trap.* `V3` - SNMP v3 trap version notifications.* `V2` - SNMP v2 trap version notifications.
 * `snmp_users`:(Array)
 This complex property has following sub-properties:
   + `additional_properties`: